Camelia03/portofolio-project-4/README.md

 - Reply to a reply
     - Registered users will have the ability to respond to replies on the communication platform.
 This empowers them to actively participate in discussions, express their viewpoints, and engage with others within the community.

-- Delete threads and replies as an admin
-    - Admin will have the authority to delete threads and replies authored by other users.
-This capability enables them to manage and update the site's content effectively.

 - Emoji button
     - Registered users will be able to utilize an emoji button while replying to threads.
 This allows them to convey their thoughts more vividly and accurately.